SuperDARN/pyDARNio/.github/ISSUE_TEMPLATE/feature_template.md

 ### Development help

-*pyDARNio does not have a dedicated development team on hand to full feature development.
+*pyDARNio does not have a dedicated development team on hand for full feature development.
-However, if you are able to provide some time and help, the community will try to aid you the best way they can in making your feature possible.*
+However, if you are able to provide some time and help, the community will try to aid you in the best way they can to make your feature possible.*

 *If you need help please indicate what expertise you are looking for:*
 - [ ] developer help with design and integration of code
 - [ ] scientific help with ensuring what you develop is scientifically correct/accurate
 - [ ] project management to help organize what steps need to be taken to make this possible

-*Please also provide any other information you may need help with not including testing/reviewers of code*
+*Please also provide any other information you may need help with, not including testing/reviewers of code*

 ## User Interface